dylnstwrt/cpsc471-g16/README.md

     python3 manage.py runserver
     python3 manage.py createsuperuser <-- this is just in case

-### To connect to root view, use URL:
+### To connect to server:

-    http://127.0.0.1:<port from console>/api/v1
+Connect to the server using the URL as provided in the console when running.

 ### When sending ```PUT``` or ```PATCH``` requests; ***use the ```id``` field as the identifier/pk***; ***NOT any fields with the suffix*** ```_id```.

-### To see Documentation, using superuser creds to login at:
+### To see Implementation Documentation, using superuser creds to login at:

     http://127.0.0.1:<port from console>/admin/doc/